Mike77154/Ikemen-Go-plus-Arcade-Jamma-Version/README.md

 Maybe you can suffer this issue:
 "cc1.exe: sorry, unimplemented: 64-bit mode not compiled in".

-Obviusly I will give you some posible solutions for your issue, so please keep reading.
+Obviusly I will give you some posible solutions for your issue, until now, even me I cant compile IKEMEN GO PLUS because of this bug, when I find the fixing, I will add in this readme

 ----------